Maowcraft/Batcher/README.md

 # Batcher
-Designed to modify or inject code into Batch files using simple patch files.
+Patch tool designed to modify or inject code into Batch files using simple patch files.